-While I can understand the desire to create a “good list” and a “bad list” to individualize choices, all of these things did not pan out.
-That’s why the idea of TH1 and TH2 ratios simply isn’t a strong argument to write off ginger just yet.
+While I understand the desire to create a “good list” and a “bad list” to individualize choices, these things did not pan out.
+That’s why the idea of TH1 and TH2 ratios isn’t a strong argument to write off ginger.

 Further Case Reports

-Here are some additional details to really help us break this down:
+Here are some additional details to help us break this down:

 - The case involved a 34-year-old female